Large Language Model Supply Chain: A Research Agenda: Foundation Model

-\textbf{Challenge: Inner Alignment.} As the capabilities of LLMs continue to expand, the necessity of ensuring their alignment~\cite{liu2023trustworthy,shen2023large,wolf2023fundamental} with human values and intentions becomes increasingly critical.
+\textbf{Challenge~[\underline{S\&P + SE Perspective}]: Model Alignment.} As the capabilities of LLMs continue to expand, ensuring their alignment~\cite{liu2023trustworthy,shen2023large,wolf2023fundamental} with human values and intentions become increasingly critical.
 The concept of inner alignment~\cite{hubinger2019risks,shen2023large} focuses on ensuring that an LLM's objectives are congruent with the intentions of its designers during the development and training phase.
-The pursuit of inner alignment during the development and training phase of LLMs requires a multifaceted strategy.
-However, inner alignment is complicated by its nuanced failure modes~\cite{shen2023large,angelou2022three,hubinger2019risks}, such as proxy, approximate, and suboptimality alignments, each presenting unique challenges in ensuring LLM systems operate as intended.
+Outer alignment~\cite{shen2023large}—ensuring that the model's outputs and behaviors align with societal norms and expectations—also plays a vital role in the overall effectiveness of LLMs.
+The pursuit of both inner and outer alignment requires a multifaceted strategy.
+Inner alignment is complicated by nuanced failure modes~\cite{shen2023large,angelou2022three,hubinger2019risks}, such as proxy, approximate, and suboptimality alignments, each presenting unique challenges in ensuring LLM systems operate as intended.
 These failure modes underscore the potential divergence between a model's optimized objectives and the overarching goals its designers aim to achieve.
-To address these issues, methodological approaches such as relaxed adversarial training~\cite{hubinger2019risks} and partitioning gradients~\cite{yu2023unlearning} have been proposed.
-However, the efficacy of such methodologies hinges on the transparency of the LLM system's decision-making processes, which provides opportunities for further research.
+Simultaneously, outer alignment challenges arise from the diverse values and expectations present in society, necessitating ongoing engagement with stakeholders to define acceptable behaviors and outputs.
+Methodological approaches such as relaxed adversarial training~\cite{hubinger2019risks} and partitioning gradients~\cite{yu2023unlearning} have been proposed to enhance inner alignment.
+However, achieving effective outer alignment requires transparency in the LLM system's decision-making processes and continuous feedback from users and society at large.